 The popularity of macarons isn't all about good looks — the delicate cookie texture and sweet filling make them a delight to eat as well!

 Biscotti provide a welcome contrast to the abundance of sugary, gooey treats that are everywhere this time of year.
 Biscotti also keep longer than regular cookies, making them a favorite holiday gift.

-The Russian tea cake (also known as a Mexican wedding cookie) is a classic addition to any Christmas cookie spread, and guarantees a white Christmas wherever you go!
+Mexican wedding cookies (also known as Russian teacakes) are a classic addition to any Christmas cookie spread, and guarantee a white Christmas wherever you go!

 Chewy Molasses Cookies

 With a crackly top and a dusting of shiny sugar, these old-fashioned drop cookies please young and old alike.

 Take a tip from Kitchen Fun with My Three Sons and get your kids involved in making these grin-worthy fun snowman cookies.

 A special waffle iron is needed to make the beautiful designs on the traditional Italian pizzelle.
 If you're not a fan of anise, feel free to substitute orange extract.
 Pro tip: these make excellent sandwich treats when filled with fig jam!

 With just four ingredients (and lots of delicious butter), these classic shortbreads can be whipped up in no time.
 Once you've tried them fresh, you'll never go back to store-bought!